JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 This configuration does the following:

-* Imports test implementation dependencies to `intTest` implementation dependencies
+* Imports test implementation dependencies to `integrationTest` implementation dependencies
-* Defines new test source roots in <path>src/intTest</path>
+* Defines new test source roots in <path>src/integrationTest</path>
 * Creates a new task `integrationTest` in the `verification` group
 * Makes the test task depend on `buildPlugin`, ensuring the plugin is built before tests run.
 * To test a plugin, the Starter framework needs to know where to find the plugin distribution for installation in the IDE.